ehabsmh/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd: Display the absolute path name of the current working directory.
+pwd: Displays the absolute path name of the current working directory.
+ls: Listing directories and files of the current working directory.